charmed-kubernetes/kubernetes-docs/pages/k8s/logging.md

 <root>=WARNING;unit=DEBUG
 ```

 ...which is the default for any Juju model.
-This indicates that the _machine_ log level is set to 'WARNING', and the _unit_ logging level is set to 'DEBUG'.
-As all the software components of your kubernetes cluster run in units, these logs are likely to be useful for diagnosing issues with software.
+This indicates that the _machine_
+log level is set to 'WARNING', and the _unit_ logging level is set to 'DEBUG'.
+As all the software components of your Kubernetes cluster run in units, these
+logs are likely to be useful for diagnosing issues with software.

 The logging levels, from most verbose to least verbose, are as follows: